Hildebrand Law, P.C. mobile logo

 The Arizona Court of Appeals found no error in the trial court’s calculation of arrearages as the father did not provide any evidence of the additional payments he claims he made.
 The Arizona Court of Appeals, therefore, affirmed the findings and orders of the trial court.

 If you need information about recurring gifts and child support in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support attorneys have over 100 years of combined experience successfully representing clients in child support cases in Arizona.
+Our Arizona child support attorneys have decades of combined experience successfully representing clients in child support cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.